LangChain4j AI Services Patterns

 - Create AI Service Instance

-Use AiServices builder to create implementation:
+Use AiServices builder or create to instantiate the service:

-Assistant assistant = AiServices.builder(Assistant.class) .chatModel(chatModel) .build();
+// Or with builder for advanced configuration Assistant assistant = AiServices.builder(Assistant.class) .chatModel(chatModel) .build();

-- Configure Memory for Conversations
+- Configure Memory for Multi-turn Conversations

-Add memory management for multi-turn conversations:
+Add memory management using @MemoryId for multi-user scenarios:

 interface MultiUserAssistant { String chat(@MemoryId String userId, String userMessage); }